Posts for category: Foot Care

 Heel pain in children can be caused by Sever's disease.
 The condition causes a painful inflammation in growth plate in the heel and typically affects pre-teens and teens who are growing rapidly.
 Children who are active in sports are most likely to be affected.
 Symptoms of Sever's disease include pain and tenderness at the back of the heel that worsens with activity, limping, tight calf muscles or swelling at the back of the heel.
 Rest, ice and over-the-counter pain medications can be helpful.
 Your child may also benefit from orthotics, heel cushions, stretching exercises or physical therapy.

 Are you concerned about an issue with your child's feet?
-Schedule an appointment with podiatrists Dr. Hotchkiss, Dr. Pointer and Dr. Weaver of Southern Maryland Foot & Ankle by calling (301) 843-9581 for the Waldorf, MD, office or (301) 868-3899 for the Clinton, MD, office.
+Schedule an appointment with podiatrists Dr. Hotchkiss and Dr. Pointer of Southern Maryland Foot & Ankle by calling (301) 843-9581 for the Waldorf, MD, office or (301) 868-3899 for the Clinton, MD, office.

 People who suffer from diabetes know a thing or two about daily routines with having to monitor their blood sugar, administer insulin, or other diabetes-related tasks.
 However, what many diabetics often overlook is their daily foot care routine.
 But why is this care important and what is the proper way to care for your feet?
-Find out with Dr. Larry Hotchkiss, Dr. Justin Pointer, and Dr. Seth Weaver at Southern Maryland Foot and Ankle with offices in Waldorf and Clinton, MD.
+Find out with Dr. Larry Hotchkiss and Dr. Justin Pointer at Southern Maryland Foot and Ankle with offices in Waldorf and Clinton, MD.

 Why is diabetic foot care important?